corda/corda/docs/source/tut-two-party-introduction.rst

 * An ``IOUContract``, controlling the evolution of IOUs over time
 * An ``IOUFlow``, orchestrating the process of agreeing the creation of an IOU on-ledger

-However, in our original CorDapp, only the IOU's borrower was required to sign transactions issuing IOUs.
-The lender had no say in whether the issuance of the IOU was a valid ledger update or not.
+However, in our original CorDapp, only the IOU's lender was required to sign transactions issuing IOUs.
+The borrower had no say in whether the issuance of the IOU was a valid ledger update or not.

-In this tutorial, we'll update our code so that the borrower requires the lender's agreement before they can issue an IOU onto the ledger.
+In this tutorial, we'll update our code so that the lender requires the borrower's agreement before they can issue an IOU onto the ledger.
 We'll need to make two changes:

-* The ``IOUContract`` will need to be updated so that transactions involving an ``IOUState`` will require the lender's signature (as well as the borrower's) to become valid ledger updates
+* The ``IOUContract`` will need to be updated so that transactions involving an ``IOUState`` will require the borrower's signature (as well as the lender's) to become valid ledger updates
-* The ``IOUFlow`` will need to be updated to allow for the gathering of the lender's signature
+* The ``IOUFlow`` will need to be updated to allow for the gathering of the borrower's signature

 We'll start by updating the contract.